 When people experience these kinds of problems, it usually results in anxiety.
-Some symptoms of anxiety include panic attacks, stomachaches and headaches, being uncomfortable in social situations, and experiencing unwanted thoughts and sensations.
+Some symptoms include panic attacks, stomachaches and headaches, being uncomfortable in social situations, and experiencing unwanted thoughts and sensations.
 “You feel very much the way you do when in a dangerous situation…[but] there’s no real danger there,” clinical psychologist Robert Duff, Ph.D. says.
-If this happens, your anxiety is not healthy for you.
+If this happens, your disorder is not healthy.

-Focus therapy, also called focusing-oriented psychotherapy, is a treatment that deals with clearing emotional blockage through focusing.
-Focus therapy is an awareness practice that allows an individual to perceive the bodily sensations of his emotion.
-This way, they can address them.
+Emotion-focused therapy for generalized anxiety disorder, also called focusing-oriented psychotherapy, deals with clearing emotional blockage through focusing.
+It is an awareness practice that allows an individual to perceive bodily sensations of his emotion.
+This way, mental health professionals can address your issues.

-In the case of anxiety, here are ways focus therapy can help solve it:
+Here are ways counseling can help solve it:

-- First, the therapist asks the clients to notice which parts of her body are affected once anxiety is experienced.
-They may perceive it in their stomachs (whenever they feel that there are butterflies inside), arms and legs (whenever there’s numbness), chest (whenever their heart constricts).
+- First, your therapist asks if client to notice which parts of her body are affected once anxiety is experienced.
+It could be felt in their stomachs (whenever they feel butterflies inside), arms and legs (numbness), and chest (whenever their heart constricts).
 In some cases, they may feel it all over their body.
 This kind of embodied understanding is called “felt senses.”

-- The client is then asked to process the physical sensation bit by bit.
+- The client is asked to process his/her physical sensation bit by bit.
 They may describe it in detail, attach an image to portray it, or find the right names for appropriate definitions.

-- Once processed, they are then assisted in making deep contact with the feeling of being anxious.
-Deep contact refers to acknowledging the sources of the anxiety, feeling the pain of these sensations, and identifying the factors that can ease it.
+- Once processed, clients are assisted in making deep contact with the feeling of anxiety.
+Deep contact refers to acknowledging the sources of your disorder, feeling the pain of these sensations, and identifying the factors that can ease it.
 This slow journey allows the bodily sensations to naturally shift into a deep inner resolution.

-Focus therapy treats the patient as the center.
-Therapists are only there to guide the clients to process their inner emotions.
-They do not come up with interpretations of their patient’s feelings or offer advice on how to overcome their problems.
+Emotion-focused therapy treats a patient as the center.
+Therapists are available to guide all clients in processing inner emotions.
+Such professionals do not come up with interpretations of patients’ feelings or offer advice on how to overcome it.

-Also, focus therapy does not also adapt the practices of other classic mindfulness approaches.
-Focus therapy allows the clients to experience the pains in their bodies to resolve it, as compared into acknowledging it and letting it go afterward, which is what a traditional mindfulness practice does.
+Also, it does not also adopt practices of other classic mindfulness approaches.
+Emotion-focused therapy for generalized anxiety disorder allows all clients to experience any pain in their bodies to resolve it, as compared to acknowledging it and letting it go afterward, which is what the traditional mindfulness practice does.

 This kind of approach caters to individuals experiencing darkness in their lives.
-Their therapists will not be the ones who will direct them to the light.
-Rather, their respective therapists will be the ones who will hold the lanterns that can serve as their guide into finding their paths to deep inner resolution.
+Therapists will not direct them to the light.
+Rather, their respective therapists will hold the lanterns that can serve as their guide in finding paths to deep inner resolution.

 You can also do this at home, as a self-help coping mechanism, before going to therapy.
-“The other most effective things we can do when we need to calm our nervous systems and our physiological threat response is to calm our breath.
+“The other most effective thing we can do when we need to calm the nervous systems and our physiological threat response is to calm the breath.
 Controlled breathing has been shown to activate the parasympathetic branch of the nervous system which can help turn off the threat response,” according to Alicia H. Clark, PsyD.